5in4/libsox.dll/README.md

 libsox.dll
 ==========

-My long journey to a nicely working libsox.dll compiled with mingw
+My long journey to a nicely working libsox.dll compiled with mingw.

+Everything is working well except libmad.